themobilecoder/color-theme-provider/README.md

 ### Accessing your theme through `ColorThemeProvider`

 The `ColorThemeProvider` uses an `InheritedNotifier` under the hood.
-This means that your custom theme can be accessed as long as your widgets has the same scope as the theme provider.
+This means your custom theme can be accessed if your widgets have the same scope as the theme provider.

 ```dart
 ColorThemeProvider(